 Nagas won’t merge with India, but will co-exist says NSCN-IM

-Kohima, Sep 13: The NSCN(IM), which signed a framework agreement with the Centre in 2015, has asserted that Nagas won't merge into the Union of India but will "co-exist" as separate entity.
+Kohima, Sep 13: The NSCN(IM), which signed a framework agreement with the Centre in 2015, has asserted that Nagas won't merge into the Union of India but will "co-exist" as a separate entity.

 In a statement, it claimed that it is the only group representing Nagas in the ongoing peace talks with the government.

-"We represent Naga people, including village chiefs, civil societies and organisations, political parties and the churches, whereas government of India represents India including its states.
+"We represent Naga people, including village chiefs, civil societies and organisations, political parties and the churches, whereas the government of India represents India including its states.

 BJP's North Eastern allies oppose 'controversial' Citizenship Bill in presence of Amit Shah